bhdirect-ebooks/dev-docs/source/process/project_admin.md

 1. Add yourself to the Trello card and move it to "In Development"
 2. Create or add yourself to the project in Harvest.
 3. Track time in Harvest
-4. After initializing your project in [Git and GitHub](git.html), add the repo(s) to the Trello card.
-   * For each repo, click on GitHub, then
-     Attach Branch → Choose a different repo → \[search for and click repo\] → master

 ## Review